Inspiration doesn’t always hit when you need it.

 These are what you might think of as “Super Bowl” commercials — large-scale productions (or, at least, appearing as large-scale productions) — aimed at creating brand awareness.

-Meme ads mimics the general look and feel of an Internet meme.
+Meme ads mimic the general look and feel of an Internet meme.
 This can include lots of abbreviations, emojis, white top-and-bottom text.

 This is a highly targeted type of ad and it should be something that your target audience would immediately understand.

-This toolkit was designed to help push you into your creative genius zone while eliminating the burnout that accompanies low performing ads.
+This toolkit was designed to help increase post engagements, hone in on the right demographics for new audiences, and push you into your creative genius zone while eliminating the burnout that accompanies low performing ads on your Facebook page.

 If not, no worries.

-We’ve complied every single one of the 90 examples above — original resolutions and runtimes, with full volume and sound — in one easy (though enormous) download.
+We’ve complied every single one of the 90 Facebook ads examples above — original resolutions and runtimes, with full volume and sound — in one easy (though enormous) download.

 We won't send spam.
 Unsubscribe at any time.